-Another reason is that FICs like all companies have their own legal identity separate from the shareholders that own the shares in them.
-This has 2 benefits in that (a) the shareholders of the FIC benefit from limited liability (i.e. losses are limited to the value of the shares held by the shareholders), and (b) as mentioned above, the assets held by the FIC are exempt from IHT (provided the FIC is properly structured).
+Another reason is that FICs, like all companies, have their own legal identity separate from the shareholders that own their shares in them.
+This has two benefits in that (a) the shareholders of the FIC benefit from limited liability (i.e. losses are limited to the value of the shares held by the shareholders), and (b), as mentioned above, the assets held by the FIC are exempt from IHT (provided the FIC is properly structured).

 The structure of the FIC will vary depending on your circumstances (i.e. family and existing assets).
 However, there are some common elements, including:

-Whilst we can advise you in relation to the legal structure of the FIC and drafting the relevant documents, you should also seek advice from your accountant or tax advisor and your financial advisor.
+Whilst we can advise you in relation to the legal structure of the FIC and drafting the relevant documents, it is essential that you also seek advice from your accountant or tax advisor and your financial advisor.
 If you don’t have such advisors, we would be happy to make the necessary introductions.

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Clara is a Partner in our Wills, Trusts and Probate department
+Clara is a Partner in our Wills, Trusts, and Probate Team

 Myerson Solicitors is proud to support Adlington Retirement Living in developing new retirement communities across England.
 Adlington has secured a landmark £75m development facility from NatWest Group and Homes England.
 This funding will allow for...Read News